-Top 20 Wineries in Sonoma County for Wine & Cheese Pairing
+Top 20 Sonoma County Wineries for Wine & Cheese Pairing

 Wine and cheese have traditionally been great mates, though not all fromage pairs deliciously with all fruits of the vine.
-Several wineries in Sonoma County now offer curated cheese and wine selections, giving guests a taste of what their winemakers deem perfect pairings.
-Here’s our list of the Top 20 Sonoma Wineries for Wine & Cheese Pairing tastings (in alphabetical order).
+Several Sonoma County wineries now offer curated wine and cheese tasting, giving guests a taste of what their winemakers deem perfect pairings.
+Here’s our travel guide of the Top 20 Sonoma Wineries for Wine & Cheese Pairing tours and tastings (in alphabetical order).
 All are adept at matching their wines with specific cheeses, bringing out the best in both.
 Listed prices are per person, and tasting times vary per winery.
 Reservations are required or recommended unless noted otherwise, so please plan ahead.
-If any of your favorites were omitted from this list, please leave a comment.
+If any of your favorite Sonoma wineries with cheese tasting were omitted from this list, please leave a comment.

 Founded in the 1960s by the Wetzel family, Alexander Valley Vineyards matches its flagship Bordeaux-style red blend, Cyrus, and three other top-tier wines—don’t miss the cabernet franc—with local cheeses in a tasting on the deck, overlooking the vineyards. $25